cbonello/flutter_app_intents/website/docs/android-configuration.md

 The generator will automatically regenerate `shortcuts.xml` when you change your Dart intent definitions.

+## Internationalization

+Android has full internationalization support for widgets and shortcuts.
+See the [Internationalization Guide](./internationalization.md) to learn how to:
+- Add translated widget strings
+- Localize shortcut labels
+- Support multiple languages
+- Test in different locales

 ## Next Steps

-- Learn about [iOS Configuration](../ios-configuration) for cross-platform support
+- Learn about [iOS Configuration](./ios-configuration.md) for cross-platform support
-- Explore [Examples](../examples) with Android App Actions demonstrations
+- Explore [Examples](./examples.md) with Android App Actions demonstrations
+- Check [Internationalization](./internationalization.md) for multi-language support
-- Check [Troubleshooting](../troubleshooting) for common issues
+- Check [Troubleshooting](./troubleshooting.md) for common issues
-- Review [API Reference](../api-reference) for complete API documentation
+- Review [API Reference](./api-reference.md) for complete API documentation